Burke Ramsey Files $750 Million Defamation Lawsuit Against CBS

 Burke Ramsey is fighting back against allegations that he murdered his little sister, JonBenét Ramsey.

-The 29-year-old filed a $750 defamation million lawsuit Wednesday in Michigan against CBS, a production company and seven investigators who were involved in The Case of: JonBenét Ramsey, a two-part documentary special that aired on the network in September.
+The 29-year-old filed a $750 million defamation lawsuit Wednesday in Michigan against CBS, a production company and seven investigators who were involved in The Case of: JonBenét Ramsey, a two-part documentary special that aired on the network in September.

 In legal documents obtained by E!
 News, his attorneys claim that because the consultants featured in the program incriminated Ramsey in the 6-year-old's death, he has suffered irreparable damage to his reputation.